actionhero/new-tutorial/README.md

 npx sequelize-cli db:migrate
 ```

-The above will create a table called `tasks` in the configured database.
+The above will create a table called `goals` in the configured database.

 ### Model

 Since we have the tables in database now created, lets write the code which represents and connects to the corresponding table.

-Create a Model `Task.ts` in `src/models/` directory with the following code.
+Create a Model `Goal.ts` in `src/models/` directory with the following code.

-`Task.ts`
+`Goal.ts`

 ```
 import {